DiwasLamsal/ClaybrookZoo/readme.txt

 *******************************************
 *IMPORTANT*

-Please add the folder GroupProject to the root server directory because Absolute path has been used The files such as CSS, images, or javascript required absolute pathing due to the htaccess structure and the MVC module
+Please add the folder ZooAssignment to the root server directory because Absolute path has been used The files such as CSS, images, or javascript required absolute pathing due to the htaccess structure and the MVC module

 The folder structure shall be:

-	htdocs/GroupProject/
+	htdocs/ZooAssignment/

-such that GroupProject is the first directory in the url - localhost/GroupProject
+such that ZooAssignment is the first directory in the url - localhost/ZooAssignment

 Please do not change the root folder name or restructure the directories